 Will the electrodes and sensors cause any discomfort?

 Sometimes, in preparing the sites for sensor application, there are mild temporary irritations; please inform us if you have any known sensitivity to particular tapes or if you have a latex allergy.

 Can I take my usual medications?

-All medications being taken should first be discussed with a physician before making an appointment for a sleep study.
-Certain medications, such as sleeping pills, stimulants, antihistamines and drugs for anxiety and depression can interfere with the test results, and may need to be discontinued prior to the evaluation.
-However, unless instructed otherwise by a physician, you should continue to take all your medications on the day and night of the sleep study.
+All medications being taken should first be discussed with your physician before making an appointment for a sleep study.
+Certain medications, such as sleeping pills, stimulants, anti-histamines and drugs for anxiety and depression can interfere with the test results, and may need to be discontinued prior to the evaluation.
+However, unless instructed otherwise by your physician, you should continue to take all your medications on the day and night of the sleep study.